gofunct/examples/simple/README.md

-# demoservice
+# simple

-a demoservice built with spawnd and cookiecutter-grpcgo
+a simple project made with cookiecutter-grpcgo

 ## Getting started